mauroservienti/milestone.github.io/_posts/on-non-verbal-communication.md

 - communication
 ---

 We constantly communicate, even when we're not talking.
-Communication can be categorized in many ways but for our purpose, we'll focus on verbal vs. non-verbal communication.
+Communication can be categorized in many ways, but for our purpose, we'll focus on verbal vs. non-verbal communication.
 Verbal communication is pretty straightforward: we say words—maybe words meaning nothing.
 Still, verbal communication remains :-)

 Non-verbal communication, as the name implies, is the one that doesn't use words coming from our mouths.
 There are two types of non-verbal communication: There is the psychological side of non-verbal communication, such as, for example, the postures we assume when in a conversation, and, on the other side, all that we communicate using gestures and gesticulating.
 And trust me, gesticulating can share a lot.
 I'm Italian, I know how to gesticulate.

+We are very good at reading non-verbal cues.
+We can tell a fake smile from a real one or detect a slight drop in the shoulders to tell if someone isn't interested.
+These might be harder to read in a video call where everyone is a small rectangle on the screen.

 Let me go straight to the problem.
 Remote workers can only rely on words.
 We can only use verbal communication.
 Postures don't go through during video calls, and the same happens for gesticulating.
-Usually, the problem is that the camera view angle is too narrow to make so that our body and sometimes even ours hands are visible.
+Usually, the problem is that the camera view angle is too narrow to make so that bodies and sometimes even hands are visible.
 And no, increasing the camera view angle doesn't solve the problem.
-In fact it can make it worse because people on the call will be perceived as distant, as if they were sitting at an incredibly large table.
+In fact, it can make it worse because people on the call will be perceived as distant as if they were sitting at an incredibly large table.

 Gesticulating is a form of communication we can try to avoid.
 In the end, if we think about it, there are many cultures in which gesticulating is not a thing.
 And they have no issues in communicating.
 But it has its place.
 For example, try communicating without gesticulating when your companion doesn't speak the same language as you do.